 Visit December 2019

-Artful wrought iron between columns on a half-height reinforced concrete wall.
-The same animal depicted in mirror image on every two grid parts.
-Immediately disoriented as is often the case when I walk in somewhere.
-Drizzle, December light, closed doors, a renovation, an abandoned enclosure, and a slippery wet wooden staircase don't really help.
+Artful wrought green iron between columns on a half-height reinforced concrete wall enclosing the zoo.
+The same animal is depicted mirrored on every two grid parts.
+Nose to nose.
+Drizzle, closed doors, a renovation, an abandoned residence and a slippery wet wooden staircase do not really help us get our bearings in the beginning.
 The Transylvanian Village reads like a children's book, though, it's so fun.

 Next to that wooden arch on the border of Australia, a beautiful, empty wooden "Kós en Zrumeczky".
 The Kós and Zrumeczky Monkey House wears its roof as an oversized hat.
 Artistic.
 And look at that painted central heating and the hotwire above the terrarium inside.
 The free-roaming ring-tailed lemurs provide a free quick drawing course!
 Lamps shining into the great ape enclosure from the top of the windows, never been seen before.